L3MON4D3/LuaSnip/DOC.md

 entries:

 - `trig`: string, plain text by default.
 The only entry that must be given.
-- `name`: string, can be used by eg. `nvim-compe` to identify the snippet.
+- `name`: string, can be used by e.g. `nvim-compe` to identify the snippet.
 - `dscr`: string, description of the snippet, \n-separated or table for multiple lines.
 - `wordTrig`: boolean, if true, the snippet is only expanded if the word